phax/phoss-smp/docker/README.md

 The data directory inside the Docker image, where the data is stored is usually `/home/git/conf`.

+To check the log file use `docker logs phoss-smp`.
+There is no catalina.out file - only a catalina.out.yyyy-mm-dd.

 ## Stopping

 When you don't need the image anymore stop and remove it like this: